saleor/saleor-docs/docs/api-reference.md

 <td valign="top"><a href="#attribute">Attribute</a>!</td>
 <td>

-The item at the end of the edge
+The item at the end of the edge.

 </td>
 </tr>